JONSASSE/432-2018/slides/class08/README.md

 1. Don't forget that [Homework 3](https://github.com/THOMASELOVE/432-2018/tree/master/assignments/hw3) is due at 1 PM on Friday 2018-02-09.

+2. We'll have a Minute Paper after Class 08, link to come.

-2. We'll spend a few minutes today reminding you about [Course Project 1](https://github.com/THOMASELOVE/432-2018/tree/master/projects/project1).
+3. We'll spend a few minutes today reminding you about [Course Project 1](https://github.com/THOMASELOVE/432-2018/tree/master/projects/project1).
     - Your [project 1 proposal](https://github.com/THOMASELOVE/432-2018/blob/master/projects/project1/README.md#the-proposal) is due on 2018-02-19.

+4. I am in the midst of doing some work regarding [suggested Texts](https://github.com/THOMASELOVE/432-2018/tree/master/texts) outside of our Course Notes.
+More to come.